Sustainable Development Goal 9: Industries, innovation and infrastructure

 The Electric Vehicle Infrastructure Demonstration (EVID) Program is supporting the demonstration of innovative solutions to technical challenges and other barriers for the deployment of electric vehicle charging infrastructure, including in:

-Attracting international talent is important for Canada’s economic success.
-The Government of Canada’s Global Skills Strategy helps employers attract skilled workers to work in high growth and innovative industries, while the Start Up Visa program targets innovative entrepreneurs and links them with private sector investors in Canada who will help them start up their business.
+Attracting international talent is important for Canada's economic success.
+The Government of Canada's Global Skills Strategy helps employers attract skilled workers to work in high growth and innovative industries, while the Start Up Visa program targets innovative entrepreneurs and links them with private sector organizations in the start-up community who will help them launch their business in Canada.

 What Canada is doing to improve industries, innovation and infrastructure abroad